 (5) Sharing of Personal Information

-For the following purposes, the company may share personal information obtained or provided through such as transactions and inquiries, with Marsh and McLennan companies and their group companies doing business in accordance with common corporate policies with us (please refer to http://www.mmc.com/ ), in paper or electric data.
+For the following purposes, the company may share personal information obtained or provided through such as transactions and inquiries, with Marsh McLennan and its group companies doing business in accordance with common corporate policies with us (please refer to https://www.marshmclennan.com/ ), in paper or electric data.
 The company is responsible for management of the personal information.

 1. Purposes of the sharing

 For the purposes described in the item(2) and for management of the group